gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 ## Breakdown

 I thought it would be cool to outline the main features and how each contributes to the total file size.
-Not that the sizes are how much of the compiled binary.
-A blank project with an empty update function results in a binary of only 147 bytes.
+Note that the sizes are expressed as quantities of the compiled binary, rather than uncompiled source code.
+It's also worth noting thay a blank project with an empty update function results in a binary of only 147 bytes.

 ![CHART](https://cdn.gingerbeardman.com/images/posts/yoyozo-chart.png)